-Red-osier dogwood is an oversized deciduous shrub with captivating, colorful interest year-round.
+Red twig, aka red-osier, dogwood is an oversized deciduous shrub with captivating, colorful interest year-round.
 It's perhaps best known for its vibrant red stems that pop on even the rainiest winter days.
-With the arrival of spring, it’s soft, deep green leaves emerge, followed by clusters of creamy white flowers.
-By fall, the flowers transform into fruits; bright white berries that will eventually become blueish - but they rarely stay on the branches long enough since they are adored by birds such as grosbeaks, cedar waxwings, thrushes, and northern flickers.
+With the arrival of spring, its soft, deep green leaves emerge, followed by clusters of creamy white flowers.
+By fall, the flowers transform into bright white berries that will eventually become blueish - but they rarely stay on the branches long enough since they are adored by birds such as grosbeaks, cedar waxwings, thrushes, and northern flickers.
 The berries contrast nicely with it’s autumn leaf colors, ranging from luminescent gold and soft orange to a red so deep it's almost purple.

 - Light requirements: full sun, part sun/part shade